quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Server Cooperation with Load Balancers {#sec-loadbalancing}

-In the case of networking architectures including load balancers, the connection ID provides a way for the server to signal information about the desired treatment of a flow to the load balancers.
+In the case of networking architectures that include load balancers, the connection ID can be used as a way for the server to signal information about the desired treatment of a flow to the load balancers.
 Guidance on assigning connection IDs is given in
 {{?QUIC-APPLICABILITY=I-D.ietf-quic-applicability}}. {{QUIC_LB}}